TriplyDB/Documentation/docs/triply-etl/declare/index.md

-### External vocabulary declarations {#external-vocabularies}
+# External vocabularies {#external-vocabularies}

-In linked data it is common to reuse existing vocabularies.
+In linked data, it is common to reuse existing vocabularies.
 Popular vocabularies can be imported from the TriplyETL vocabulary library:

 ```ts
 import { a, foaf, owl, premis } from '@triplyetl/etl/vocab'